FSS/PPS 03.11 - Business Meals and Food Purchases

 The university prohibits using state-appropriated funds, including education and general revenue, as well as statutory undergraduate and graduate tuition, to purchase food and refreshments for any of the reasons covered under this policy.

-Payment for business meals may be made through purchase requisitions or purchase orders, an e-NPO when appropriate, and through a P-card when the P-card holder has obtained preapproval through the Procurement and Strategic Sourcing Office.
-If the business meal occurs during travel status, it may be included on the travel expense report as long as the meal is not an employee-only meal (travel per diems should be used for all employees’ meals) and no alcohol is included in the expense reimbursement amount.
-If alcohol is included in the business meal expense during travel status, the item must be submitted for reimbursement as an e-NPO and Cabinet officer approval is required.
+Payment for business meals may be made through purchase orders, an e-NPO when appropriate, and through a P-card when the P-card holder has obtained preapproval through the Procurement and Strategic Sourcing Office.
+If the business meal occurs during travel status, it may be included on the travel expense report if the meal is not an employee-only meal (travel per diems should be used for all employees’ meals) and no alcohol is included in the expense reimbursement amount.
+If alcohol is included in the business meal expense during travel status, the item must be submitted for reimbursement as an e-NPO, and President’s Cabinet officer approval is required.

-An itemized receipt or vendor invoice is required to support the purchase of food or beverages whether for a meal outside the university on help at the campus.
+An itemized receipt or vendor invoice is required for the purchase of food or beverages whether outside the university or on the campus.
 If paid by credit card, the charge slip must be itemized.
 The method of payment should be reflected on the documentation provided by the vendor if paid at the time of purchase.

 A list of the attendees’ names and definition as either external attendees, students, or employees of the university is required if there are 19 or fewer participants at the event.
 If 20 or more participants attend, then a definition of the type of attendees is required.